Home

 • ibuprofen (Motrin, Advil) – of Motrin and Advil, Advil is preferred: Motrin has two times the additives a Motrin – 18 versus 9 – and the additives are some very difficult substances for the body to break down; see NSAIDs

-• morphine – shown to be immunosuppressive in a study1
+• morphine – avoid if possible - shown to be immunosuppressive in a study2)

 • naltrexone – an opioid receptor antagonist used primarily in the management of alcohol dependence and opioid dependence.
-Naltrexone most definitely affects the ability of the MP to return the human immune system to full function again.
+Naltrexone appears to negatively impact the ability of the MP to return the human immune system to full function again.
 Lymphocytes express opioid receptors, probably for a good reason.
 Even though that reason is not fully understood, it is not a good idea to block those opioid receptors (with naltrexone) if one expects to be able to return your immune system to normal.

 • naproxen (Aleve, Anaprox, Miranax, Naprogesic, Naprosyn, Naprelan, Synflex)